+356-2033-01-78

 Can I move to Malta without a job?

 Immigration to Malta is possible on various grounds, including a work visa or a Nomad Residence Permit for digital nomads.
-However, most routes to obtaining residency in Malta do not require getting a job.
+However, most residency routes do not require securing a job.

 Is it hard to get residency in Malta?